The Future of Large Language Model Pre-training is Federated: Conclusions

 \section{Conclusions}

-We successfully demonstrate the potential of LLM federated generative pre-training by obtaining the first federated billion-scale model fully trained in a heterogeneous FL setting.
+We successfully demonstrate the potential of LLM federated generative pre-training by obtaining the first federated billion-scale model fully trained in a heterogeneous FL setting and showing how federated training is robust to both data heterogeneity and partial participation.
 The complete system presented in this work allows for collaborative, reproducible, and scalable pre-training of LLMs, releasing the computational and data resources spread across the planet.
 Our system is built on an \textbf{open-source} framework~\citep{Flower} and will soon be made publicly available.
 Furthermore, we fully disclose our training recipe to enable future development and collaborations.
-Our work advances LLM pre-training by democratizing it through federated technologies, allowing for data-rich actors to pool together resources despite their individual compute and connectivity capabilities.
+Our work advances LLM pre-training by democratizing it through federated technologies.
+This allows data-rich actors to pool resources together, whether extensive or limited.
 Given current trends, we believe that the future of LLM pre-training lies in the data sources that FL can bring together.

 \FloatBarrier